 It is now generally agreed that the ancestor of the modern dog is the wolf.
 What is not clear is how long that domestication process has been going on.
-It may have been as short as 10,000 years or as long as 50,000 years, or possibly more.
+It may have been as short as 10,000 years or as long as 50,000 years...
 No matter how long it has been, that process of domestication where our ancestors removed the 'wildness' from the wolf, involved thousands of years of selective breeding.
-They took an animal that could well have seen them as food, and through selective breeding, produced an animal that became their best friend.
+We took an animal that could well have seen them as food, and through selective breeding, produced an animal that became our best friend.

 In this process, our ancestors produced hundreds of 'different looking wolves.'
 These various "breeds" - as we now know them - were and are developed for a particular task or tasks.
 Whether it was hunting for large prey, exterminating vermin, guarding, herding, being a companion or a foot warmer, each breed fulfilled a set of needs in the society in which it was developed.

 The result is that each breed is not only different to look at, but also has a unique mind set which relates very much to the task(s) it was bred to perform.
 However, our dogs also retain many of their wolf-like characters, including their pack mentality.
 This includes the need to either lead or be led.
 Today, as we train our dogs, we need to be aware of both the unique mind set of our particular breed and the basic pack mentality, the wolf-like traits which still dominate our dogs' thinking.